koush/sapphire-open/README.txt

----- setup ----
+---- easy setup method ----

+The preferred setup is by using a local_manifest.xml in your .repo directory.
+But if for some reason you don't want to do that, you can do the following.
-Starting from the root of your source tree and check out the project:
+Starting from the root of your source tree, check out the project:

 cd vendor/htc
 git clone git://github.com/koush/platform_vendor_htc_mytouch-open.git mytouch-open

----- setup using a .repo/local_manifest.xml ----
+---- preferred setup using a .repo/local_manifest.xml ----

 You can also add the reference to this project in a local_manifest.xml.
 The file would need to contain atleast the following: